Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Introduction

 \section{Introduction}

-Powerful services enabled by deep learning, such as real-time camera-based object detection, online translation, and human activity recognition (HAR), are becoming increasingly available on mobile devices.
+\IEEEPARstart{P}{owerful} services enabled by deep learning, such as real-time camera-based object detection, online translation, and human activity recognition (HAR), are becoming increasingly available on mobile devices.
 Indeed, DL is an integral part of more than 12\% of application downloads from the Android store platform~\cite{10.1145/3308558.3313591}.
 However, the new affordances do not come for free -- large DL models may overload the limited memory of mobile devices, the computational burden may lead to significant delays before the results are available, and the power needed for processing may quickly deplete the mobile's battery.

 Reducing the complexity of neural networks (NNs) is the primary means of making DL mobile friendly.
 Such complexity reduction may be inherent to the network design -- MobileNet~\cite{howard2017mobilenets}, EfficientNet~\cite{tan2019efficientnet}, and ShuffleNet~\cite{zhang2018shufflenet} represent some of the architectures that are specifically designed for the mobile's limited memory resources.
 Yet, the computational burden of these networks may still be overwhelming for a wide range of heterogeneous edge devices~\cite{almeida2019embench}.
 Both memory and computational complexity can be further reduced by a gamut of NN compression techniques.
-These include parameter quantization~\cite{wu2016quantized}, network weight pruning~\cite{niu2020patdnn}, network distillation~\cite{hinton2015distilling}, to name a few.
-The key issue with such complexity reduction is that it often leads to a certain loss of the inference accuracy and leaves the network permanently impaired.
+These include parameter quantization~\cite{wu2016quantized}, weight pruning~\cite{niu2020patdnn}, NN distillation~\cite{hinton2015distilling}, to name a few. \blue{The key issue with such complexity reduction is that the network parameters are permanently changed.
+Thus, in case that the resulting inference accuracy is reduced, that reduction remains permanent.}